3 Kinds Of Relaxing Soaks You Can (And Should) Take

 1. Sitz Bath Soak

-Sitz baths are more commonly recommended for people who recently gave birth or underwent surgery in the lower body.
-A sitz bath helps soothe pain or discomfort they may have as well as encourage healing.
-However, anyone can soak in a sitz bath with Epsom salt to experience its soothing, relaxing, and healing benefits.
+While sitz baths are more commonly recommended for people who recently gave birth or underwent surgery on the lower body, anyone can soak in a sitz bath with epsom salt to experience its soothing and relaxing benefits.

 Drawing A Sitz Bath